What's the date 101 months from today?

 Solution

-101 months from today is 28 Sep 2032, a Tuesday.
-Adding 101 months in the future is usually just counting from April; however, longer calculations will push us from 2024 into 2025.
-Even if the calculation remains within the year, I usually take note of the 2 days left in the end of April, to prep for
+101 months from today is 11 Sep 2033, a Sunday.
+Adding 101 months in the future is usually just counting from April; however, longer calculations will push us from 2025 into 2026.
+Even if the calculation remains within the year, I usually take note of the 19 days left in the middle of April, to prep for left over days or weeks in the calculation.

 How we calculated 101 months from today